 However, the Michelin guide does not appear to care much about expectations.
 Maybe that is why they never awarded Noma, which is generally considered the best restaurant in the world, a third star before.
-Neither did they this year.
+They didn’t this year either.
 In fact, no restaurants got the third star.
 The only new cities to be added was Malmö in Sweden and Aarhus in Denmark.
-The restaurant we just visited a few weeks back, Restaurant Fredrikshøj, did actually get it’s much-awaited star, though!
-Oslo, sadly, lost a star since Bagatelle closed, and their sister restaurant even lost the Bib Gourmand title.
-Helsinki had no changes in their status either.
-One could wonder if the Michelin inspectors even visited.
+A restaurant I just visited a few weeks back, Restaurant Frederikshøj, did actually get the much-awaited star, though!
+Sadly, Oslo lost a star since Bagatelle closed and even their sister restaurant, Lille B, lost its Bib Gourmand title.
+Helsinki had no changes in their star status either.
+One could wonder if the Michelin inspectors even visited?

-Even Michael Ellis, the Michelin Guide international director, seemed embarrassed about their inadequate overview of what happens in the restaurant scene in Oslo and Helsinki.
-We suspect that the Michelin Guide simply does not have the means to cover the Nordic properly.
-Which is a pity, and to be honest they should never have launched a guide for the Nordic when it barely differs from the entries in the Main Cities of Europe anyway.
+Michael Ellis, the Michelin Guide international director, seemed embarrassed about their inadequate overview of what happens in the restaurant scene in Oslo and Helsinki.
+I suspect that the Michelin Guide simply does not have the means to cover the Nordic properly.
+That’s a pity, and to be honest, they should never have launched a guide for the Nordic when it barely differs from the entries in the Main Cities of Europe anyway.
 I think the White Guide, which actually covers the entire Nordic in their latest edition, is a much better guide at the moment.

-Two stars: Frantzén, Mathias Dahlgren-Matsalen & Oaxen Krog (NEW)
+Two stars: Frantzén, Mathias Dahlgren Matsalen, and Oaxen Krog (NEW) ⭐⭐

-One star: Ekstedt, Esperanto, Gastrologik, Mathias Dahlgren-Matbaren, Operakällaren & Volt (NEW)
+One star: Ekstedt, Esperanto, Gastrologik, Mathias Dahlgren Matbaren, Operakällaren, and Volt (NEW) ⭐

-Bib Gourmand: Brasserie Bobonne, Den Gyldene Freden, EAT, Oaxen Slip, Proviant, Rolfs Kök, Ulla Winbladh & Lilla Ego (NEW)
+Bib Gourmand: Brasserie Bobonne, Den Gyldene Freden, EAT, Oaxen Slip, Proviant, Rolfs Kök, Ulla Winbladh, and Lilla Ego (NEW)

 Bib Gourmand: Familjen

-One star: Ambiance à Vindåkra (NEW), Bloom in the Park (NEW) & Vollmers (NEW)
+One star: Ambiance à Vindåkra (NEW), Bloom in the Park (NEW), and Vollmers (NEW) ⭐

-One star: Clou, Den Røde Cottage, Era Ora, formel B, Grønbech and Churchill, Kadeau, Kiin Kiin, Kokkeriet, Marchal, Relæ, Søllerød Kro & Studio at the Standard
+One star: Clou, Den Røde Cottage, Era Ora, formel B, Grønbech & Churchill, Kadeau, Kiin Kiin, Kokkeriet, Marchal, Relæ, Søllerød Kro, and Studio at the Standard ⭐

-Bib Gourmand: L’Altro, Bror, Enomania, Famo, Frederiks Have, Kødbyens Fiskebar, Marv & Ben, Mêlée, Pluto & Rebel
+Bib Gourmand: L’Altro, Bror, Enomania, Famo, Frederiks Have, Kødbyens Fiskebar, Marv & Ben, Mêlée, Pluto, and Rebel